tinymce/tinymce-docs/advanced/creating-a-plugin.md

 keywords: plugin plugin.js plugin.min.js tinymce.js
 ---

-{{site.productname}} is designed to be easily extended by custom plugins.
+{{site.productname}} is designed to be easily extended by custom plugins; with APIs for registering custom plugins, and creating and localizing custom UI.

 ## Requirements